Ashton to Tetonia Trail

 Park Reservations

-The old Pillbury Mills Elevator in France, Idaho, just one of the historic grain elevators you will experience along the Ashton-Tetonia Trail
+The old Pillsbury Mills Elevator in France, Idaho, just one of the historic grain elevators you will experience along the Ashton-Tetonia Trail

-The old Pillbury Mills Elevator in France, Idaho, just one of the historic grain elevators you will experience along the Ashton-Tetonia Trail
+The old Pillsbury Mills Elevator in France, Idaho, just one of the historic grain elevators you will experience along the Ashton-Tetonia Trail

 Bitch Creek, as seen from atop the historic train trestle